Station to Station: Background

-According to biographer David Buckley, Bowie's diet now consisted primarily of red and green peppers, milk and cocaine.
+According to the biographer David Buckley, Bowie's diet now consisted primarily of red and green peppers, milk and cocaine.
 Bowie later admitted that he only weighed about 80 pounds and was "zonked out of his mind most of the time".
 Hughes said Bowie would not sleep for "three to four days at a time".
-Stories, mostly from one interview—pieces of which found their way into Playboy and Rolling Stone—circulated of the singer living in a house full of ancient Egyptian artefacts, burning black candles, seeing bodies fall past his window, having his semen stolen by witches, receiving secret messages from the Rolling Stones, and living in morbid fear of Led Zeppelin guitarist Jimmy Page.
+Stories, mostly from one interview—pieces of which found their way into Playboy and Rolling Stone—circulated of the singer living in a house full of ancient Egyptian artefacts, burning black candles, seeing bodies fall past his window, having his semen stolen by witches, receiving secret messages from the Rolling Stones, and living in morbid fear of the Led Zeppelin guitarist Jimmy Page.
 In an interview with Melody Maker in 1977, Bowie described living in L.A.: "There's an underlying unease...
 You can feel it in every avenue...
 I've always been aware of how dubious a position it is to stay here for any length of time."
 Three years later, he would tell NME that the city "should be wiped off the face of the earth".
 In April 1975, Bowie announced his retirement from music, stating: "I've rocked my roll.
 It's a boring dead end.
 There will be no more rock'n'roll records or tours from me.
 The last thing I want to be is some useless fucking rock singer."
-Biographer Nicholas Pegg attributes this quote to Bowie's decaying mental state; his "retirement" lasted less than six months.
+The biographer Nicholas Pegg attributes this quote to Bowie's decaying mental state; his "retirement" lasted less than six months.
 Shooting for The Man Who Fell to Earth began in June 1975.